Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ### Decide on subnet ranges for new CAN/CHN

-Once you have decided whether to use the new CAN or to use CHN for user access, you must decide on the subnet range.
+After deciding whether to use the new CAN or to use CHN for user access, the subnet range must be decided.
 Refer to [Customer Accessible Networks](../../operations/network/customer_accessible_networks/Customer_Accessible_Networks.md) for subnet ranges and defaults for CAN/CHN.

 ### Preserving CMN subnet range

-It is vital that you preserve the subnet range for the pre-1.2 CAN that is now being renamed to CMN.
+**It is vital** that the subnet range is preserved for the pre-1.2 CAN that is now being renamed to CMN.
 Changing the subnet size during the CSM 1.2 upgrade process is unsupported and will break the upgrade.

 ### Changes to service endpoints